MicrosoftDocs/security/security-docs/operations/incident-response-playbook-password-spray.md

 ### MFA reporting

-It's important to also check MFA logs to determine if an attacker has successfully guessed a password but are failing the MFA prompt.
+It's important to also check MFA logs to determine if an attacker guessed a password but are failing the MFA prompt.
 The Microsoft Entra multifactor authentication logs show authentication details for events when a user is prompted for multifactor authentication.
 Check and make sure there are no large suspicious MFA logs in Microsoft Entra ID.
 For more information, see [how to use the sign-ins report to review Microsoft Entra multifactor authentication events](/azure/active-directory/authentication/howto-mfa-reporting).

-### Additional checks
+### Extra checks

 In Defender for Cloud Apps, investigate activities and file access of the compromised account.
 For more information, see: